 These islands are so alluringly beautiful, new and seasoned cruisers flock to the crystal clear waters and verdant shores of British Virgin Islands to go sailing throughout the year.
 Cruising from one island to the other is a delight.
-The passage are easy between anchorages.
+The passages are easy between anchorages.
 Best of all, there is so much to see and do in the water and ashore at each destination, before the trip is over you’ll be making plans to return another year.
 Snorkeling is amazing throughout the islands.
 Easterly tradewinds, ranging from 15 to 25 mph, propel you through comfortable passages to still-water bays and harbors.
 Temperatures hover in the mid-eighties by day, 70’s at night, with average water temperature around 77 °F. What better place for a spring break getaway?

-This year’s sailing in the British Virgin Islands adventure is on six beautiful Moorings 51.4 monohulls, with four cabins and four en-suite bathrooms, big main salons and lots of cockpit and deck space for all to enjoy.
+This year’s sailing on the British Virgin Islands adventure is on six beautiful Moorings 51.4 monohulls, with four cabins and four en-suite bathrooms, big main salons and lots of cockpit and deck space for all to enjoy.
 Come alone and sail on a “singles” boat.
-Bring your spouse or best friend, and share this spring break cruise 2018 experience with like minded couples.
+Bring your spouse or best friend, and share this 2018 spring break cruise experience with like minded couples.
 Bring the whole family for a hassle-free cruising vacation you’ll long remember.
 Three different package categories are available to accommodate all.

 The home base of The Moorings, host for this spring-break sailing adventure, is in Road Town on Tortola – packed with cruising yachts of all sizes, and happy sailors about to embark on or just returning from an exciting island vacation under sail.
 Plan to arrive Friday, March 2 and depart the following Friday, March 9 – via direct flights from Miami or San Juan to EIS airport on Tortola, a 30-minute taxi ride to the base.
 You can also fly direct to St. Thomas in the US Virgins from Miami and other US airports, then take a 40-minute ferry to Tortola.